Scroll down to the blue box for the energy balls recipe.

-The day I had lunch with the twins at school I horrified to see the food going into the mouths of babes.
 Would you believe me if I told you that the majority of these 10 year olds were eating sugar as the majority of their calories?

 This is what inspired me to make an energy balls recipe with oats that would be sugar free, peanut free, full of healthy fiber and taste good.

 I witnessed nearly every kid started lunch with dessert.
 Probably 80% of the chicken patties go in the trash and 90% of the baked potatoes get thrown away.
 That was the school lunch!

 I’m not going to throw blame around, because as I see it, it belongs to everyone.
 The bigger problem is that no one “blames” anyone, because clearly, no one sees a problem.

 The kids that brought their lunches were not much better, as at least 50% of the calories were pure grocery store, sugar snacks.

 One of boy’s at the table had a lunch that was 69 grams of sugar and the only thing remotely not junk food was apple sauce!
 He licked the jelly off his peanut butter and jelly sandwich and threw the rest away.

 I left inspired to try to make a snack that could sustain energy and still be sugar free and tasty.
 This energy balls recipe tastes like oatmeal cookies, but has no refined flour or sugar.
 Swerve doesn’t spike blood sugar so there is no crashing.
 The oats, almond butter and grass-fed butter serve as healthy fats and let me say again, these are delicious.